 When it comes to designing for the web, there’s another feature in Canva that you won’t find in VistaCreate: a website building tool.

-This lets you create simple one-page websites and it provides over 869 easily-editable website templates to work with.
+This lets you create simple one-page websites and it provides 900+ easy-to-edit website templates to work with.